kw2019ltd/daf_plus_plus/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-This project is licensed under the Apache License 2.0 License - see the [LICENSE](LICENSE) file for details